MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 ![Bin flow chart.](media/binflow.png "BinFlow")

-## <a name="to-define-a-default-bin-structure-in-the-assembly-area"></a>To define a default bin structure in the assembly area
+## To define a default bin structure in the assembly area

 Components for assembly orders cannot be picked or posted with inventory picks.
 Instead, use the **Inventory Movement** page.
-For more information, see [Move Components to an Operation Area in Basic Warehousing](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).
+For more information, see [Pick or move for Production, Assembly, or Jobs in Basic Warehouse](warehouse-how-to-pick-for-production.md).

 When picking and shipping sales line quantities that are assembled to the order, you must follow certain rules when creating the inventory pick lines.
 For more information, see the “Handling Assemble-to-Order Items in Inventory Picks” section in [Pick Items with Inventory Picks](warehouse-how-to-pick-items-with-inventory-picks.md).

 For more information, see [Assembly Management](assembly-assemble-items.md).

-### <a name="to-set-up-that-an-inventory-movement-is-automatically-created-when-the-inventory-pick-for-the-assembly-item-is-created"></a>To set up that an inventory movement is automatically created when the inventory pick for the assembly item is created
+### To set up that an inventory movement is automatically created when the inventory pick for the assembly item is created

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assembly Setup**, and then choose the related link.
 2. Select the **Create Movements Automatically** check box.

-### <a name="to-set-up-the-bin-in-the-assembly-area-where-components-are-placed-by-default-before-they-can-be-consumed-in-assembly"></a>To set up the bin in the assembly area where components are placed by default before they can be consumed in assembly
+### To set up the bin in the assembly area where components are placed by default before they can be consumed in assembly

 The value in this field is automatically inserted in the **Bin Code** field on assembly order lines when this location is entered in the **Location Code** field on the assembly order line.